Carly Fiorina: Social issues

 In California, Fiorina supported the DREAM Act, which would allow children brought to the U.S. by their parents when they were under the age of 16 to secure permanent U.S. residency and a path to citizenship, if they graduate from college or serve in the armed forces.

-Carly Fiorina opposed same-sex marriage, but supported civil unions.
+Fiorina opposed same-sex marriage, but supported civil unions.
 She later said that she hoped the nation would support Obergefell v.
 Hodges, the decision legalizing same-sex marriage, and also respect individuals' consciences.
 In November 2009, during a The Wall Street Journal interview, Fiorina said that she voted in favor of Proposition 8, a California ballot proposition that banned same-sex marriage in that state.
 During the 2010 United States Senate election in California, Fiorina was endorsed by GOProud, a gay conservative organization.
 In 2010, Fiorina stated that she supported the Defense of Marriage Act, but also supported civil unions.
 She supported the repeal of Don't Ask Don't Tell.
 In 2015, Fiorina reaffirmed her support for civil unions with the same government benefits accorded to married persons.
 She does not support a constitutional amendment to ban gay marriage.
 In 2017, Fiorina headlined the 40th anniversary of Log Cabin Republicans, a political action committee which supports LGBT rights.
 In her address, she said, "Everyone has to be free to be who they are."

 Fiorina believes employers should decide whether they should provide paid maternity leave to their employees and it should not be mandated by the government, noting that some companies in the private sector are already doing so.
 She also pointed out that HP, while she was CEO, offered paid maternity leave.